trafflux/AllSplice/docs/Ollama-Provider/PRD-Ollama-Provider.md

 Robustness: The module must gracefully handle potential errors or unexpected responses from the Ollama API.

 3. Technical Requirements
-The Ollama provider module will be configured to communicate with an Ollama instance, which is assumed to be running and accessible at http://localhost:11434.
+The Ollama provider module will be configured to communicate with an Ollama instance, which is assumed to be running and accessible at the configured OLLAMA_HOST (default http://localhost:11434).
+All outbound calls must use the explicit timeout REQUEST_TIMEOUT_S from config.
 The module will be invoked by the Core Endpoint Layer when an API request is made with the base URI segment /ollama/.

 4. API Endpoint and Data Mapping Plan
 This section details the specific transformations the module must perform for each endpoint.

+In-scope for v1.0 (per Core OSI Final Summary):
+- GET /<namespace>/models
+- POST /<namespace>/embeddings
+- POST /<namespace>/chat/completions

+Out-of-scope for v1.0:
+- POST /<namespace>/completions (legacy)
+- Streaming responses (stream=true or SSE)

 4.1.
 List Models (/v1/models) -> (/api/tags)
 Core Layer Call: list_models()